Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: Coarsening of Labels

 \subsection{Median-Based Coarsening}

-The coarsening was implemented as follows.
 For each sentence-target pair, all fine-grained labels were collected into a list.
-A program then counted the number of negative labels ($\leq$ -1), positive labels ($\geq$ 1), and neutral labels ($=$ 0).
-The majority category determined the coarse label: for example, if negative judgments were most frequent, the pair was then assigned \textit{low}.
+Then, we counted the number of negative labels ($\leq$ -1), positive labels ($\geq$ 1), and neutral labels ($=$ 0), and the majority category determined the coarse label.
+For example, if negative judgments were most frequent, the pair was then assigned \textit{low}.
 As a result, Neutral superseded in cases where neutral labels were the majority or when the counts of positive and negative labels were equal.
 Interestingly, there were 251 sentence-target pairs where the annotators' judgments were equally divided between \textit{high} and \textit{low}, resulting in a neutral label that reflects that lack of consensus.
 Almost half of those were in the competence dimension (48.6\%), while the rest was split almost equally between the sociability (26.3\%) and trust (25.1\%) dimensions.